ibexa/documentation-developer/docs/guide/solr.md

 ##### SolrCloud

 SolrCloud is a cluster of Solr servers.
-It allows you to:
+It enables you to:

 - centralize configuration
 - automatically load balancing and fail-over for queries